 9.2.2 Guidance developed within the framework of the Basel Convention:

-Also the Secretariat of the Basel Convention already provides extensive guidance to its Parties for the management, treatment and disposal of waste, through the technical guidelines developed by the Conference of the Parties over the last decades.
+Also the Basel Convention already provides extensive guidance to its Parties for the management, treatment and disposal of waste, through the technical guidelines developed by the Conference of the Parties over the last decades.

 It must however be noted that not all available Basel Convention technical guidelines are equally relevant when looking at the management of ship-generated wastes and residues.
 In the 2015 assessment prepared by the Public Waste Agency of Flanders (OVAM), on behalf of Belgium, on how far the current Basel Convention technical guidelines cover wastes covered by the MARPOL Convention, the following relevant Basel technical guidelines have been identified: